Cajac/picoCTF-Writeups/picoCTF_2021/General_Skills/Python_Wrangling.md

 * A file with an encrypted flag

 Check out the Python script if you like but there is no need for that to solve the challenge.
-This challenge is just an exercise in running Python scripts essentially.
+This challenge is just an exercise in running Python scripts.

 Run the Python script like this
 ```bash